ikluft/AlertGizmo/README.md

 AlertGizmo
 ----------

+AlertGizmo is a set of Perl modules which monitor for space-related events and generate summary pages.
+Other language implementations may follow, based on the Perl implementation as a prototype.

-AlertGizmo originated as scripts I wrote to monitor space-related alerts online.
+It originated as scripts I wrote to monitor space-related alerts online.
 The common code among the scripts was pulled together into the AlertGizmo module.
 These can be run manually or from crontabs. (see example below)

 ## Subclasses

-The subclasses of AlertGizmo are as follows:
+The subclasses of AlertGizmo which handle the details of specific topics of space alert data are as follows:

 * AlertGizmo::Neo: monitor for NASA JPL Near-Earth Object (NEO) close approach data
 * AlertGizmo::Swpc: monitor for NOAA Space Weather Prediction Center (SWPC) alerts, including aurora